belledon/graspit/README.markdown

 * A C++ library for the original GraspIt code
 * The original simulator executable (with graphical interface)

+For more information, please also refer to [this wiki](https://github.com/JenniferBuehler/graspit-pkgs/wiki/).

 ###Installation

+You can use cmake to compile GraspIt!.
+Note for the cmake command below: by passing the additional argument ``-DBUILD_STATIC_LIB:BOOL=true`` you may additionally build the static library.
+In this case, the executable *graspit_simulator* will be linked to the static library.

 ```
 cd <graspit-dir>